SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-There are several events and observances that occur in the United States on December 4th each year.
-Some of these include:

-- **National Cookie Day**: A day to celebrate and indulge in cookies of all varieties.
-Many bakeries and cookie shops offer special deals and promotions.

-- **Santa's List Day**: An unofficial holiday when children around the nation are encouraged to make their wish lists for Santa, as it is humorously said that Santa starts compiling his lists on this day.

--
+There isn't a specific, nationwide event in the United States that occurs annually on December 4.
+However, certain events may take place around this time, which can vary each year.
+Here are a few possibilities that might occur around early December:

+- **Local Holiday Celebrations**: Many cities and towns across the United States host holiday parades, tree lighting ceremonies, and festive markets in early December as communities gear up for the Christmas season.

+- **Christmas Markets**: Various Christmas markets and winter
 ### Positive Qoute
 ------
-"Embrace the journey with a smile and watch the magic unfold! ✨😊🌟"
+"Embrace the journey, not just the destination! 🌟🚀 Every step forward is a step toward your dreams! 🌈💪"